eoghanpw/WSAA-project/README.md

-# WSAA-project
-Web Services and Applications Project
+# Web Services and Applications Project

+This repository contains the project for the Web Services and Applications module.

+## Author
+Eoghan Walsh